 Be careful around any electronics, if you machine has them in the bobbin area.
 Pull out as much lint as you can safely remove.

 If you have a keyboard mini-vac you can vacuum out lint and thread.
-Only use the vacuum setting, not the blower setting (if you mini-vac has that function).
+Only use the vacuum setting, not the blower setting (if your mini-vac has that function).

 What not to do:

-• Do not blow any air into the bobbin area of your sewing machine, either from a Mini-Vac or canned air.
-This can impact the lint inside your machine that can cause more issues and damage circuit boards on newer machines.
-Additionally, most canned air has moisture in the propellant (liquefied refrigerant) the moisture can be cold enough to damage sensitive electronics.
+Do not blow any air into the bobbin area of your sewing machine, either from a Mini-Vac or canned air.
+This can impact the lint inside your machine that can cause more issues by compacting the lint and debris inside small areas and potentially damage circuit boards on newer machines.
+Additionally, most canned air has moisture in the propellant (liquefied refrigerant), you don't want to trap moisture inside your machine, as well the moisture can be cold enough to damage sensitive electronics.

 Absolutely, do not spray the inside of your machine with Lithium Grease.